August 2026 Snapshot

 How Advisory Biotech & Life Sciences leaders Actually Make Decisions

 Behavioral intelligence for Advisory Biotech & Life Sciences leaders, built from thousands of real executive conversations.
 Strongest signal: Growth (4.9/5).
-Top priority: replacing revenue streams from patent cliffs.
+Top priority: ensuring payment for new technologies.

 Key Insights

 Advisory Biotech & Life Sciences leaders score highest on Growth (4.9/5) and Stakeholder (4.8/5).
 Over the past six months, the most notable change is a decrease in Operations orientation.
-Their leading priority is replacing revenue streams from patent cliffs, while their most pressing challenge is traditional biology and healthcare do not follow moore's law.
-They measure success through ability to identify novel targets (hard to capture value) and make decisions using choosing regulatory path: selecting smaller, less competitive indications for initial drug approval.
-Language that resonates includes "exciting", "transform", and "transformative".
+Their leading priority is ensuring payment for new technologies, while their most pressing challenge is existing disease-by-disease approach yields minimal gains (4 years for curing all cancer).
+They measure success through number of transistors doubling every year and make decisions using choosing regulatory path: selecting smaller, less competitive indications for initial drug approval.
+Language that resonates includes "transform", "exciting", and "transformative".

 What's changing for Advisory Biotech & Life Sciences leaders?